KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-all-third-party-websites.md

 ### Meta Pixel

 The external JavaScript file the Instagram app injects ([connect.facebook.net/en_US/pcm.js](https://connect.facebook.net/en_US/pcm.js)) is the Meta Pixel, as well as some code to build a bridge to communicate with the host app.
+This is not just a pixel/image, but actual JavaScript code that gets executed:

 > The Meta Pixel is a snippet of JavaScript code that **allows you to track visitor activity on your website**.
 It works by loading a small library of functions which you can use whenever a site visitor takes an action that you want to track [...]
 >